liaojh1998/RNW/README.md

 PCA Lab, Nanjing University of Science and Technology; Tencent YouTu Lab; Hikvision Research Institute

+Improved by Tongrui Li and Jay Liao.

+For information about training and datasets, please email jhliao (at) utexas (dot) edu.

 ## Introduction

 This is the official repository for *Regularizing Nighttime Weirdness: Efficient Self-supervised Monocular Depth Estimation in the Dark*.
 You can find our paper at [arxiv](https://arxiv.org/abs/2108.03830).
 In this repository, we release the training and testing code, as well as the data split files of RobotCar-Night and nuScenes-Night.